 - Add carrot, celery (or fennel), and bay leaves and sauté for several minutes more, until vegetables are fragrant and flecked with golden brown.

 - Turn heat down to medium or medium-low.
 Add a splash or water to the pan if things seem too hot.
 Add rosemary and garlic .
 Sauté until fragrant, 10 to 30 seconds, then add tomato paste.
 Sauté, stirring frequently, until the tomato paste has turned from bright red to a brownish-red colour, at least 2 minutes.
-(This last is a very important step to bring out the best flavour from the tomato paste.)
+(This last step is a very important one to bring out the best flavour from the tomato paste.)

 - Immediately add the broth of your choice, along with the ground black pepper.
 Add the sliced Italian sausage.
-Bring to a boil, scraping up any browned bits on the bottom of your soup pot, then reduce heat to a gently simmer.
+Bring to a boil, scraping up any browned bits on the bottom of your soup pot, then reduce heat to a gentle simmer.